Attachment in children: Significance of patterns

 Research based on data from longitudinal studies, such as the National Institute of Child Health and Human Development Study of Early Child Care and the Minnesota Study of Risk and Adaption from Birth to Adulthood, and from cross-sectional studies, seeking to show associations between early attachment classifications and peer relationships typically fails to control for social background variables when seeking correlations between attachment classifications and other child behaviours, such as competence with peers.
 This is a general problem.
 Lyons-Ruth, for example, concluded that 'for each additional withdrawing behavior displayed by mothers in relation to their infant's attachment cues in the Strange Situation Procedure, the likelihood of clinical referral by service providers was increased by 50%.'
 But no attempt was made to assess the social background of the children who had better or worse outcomes.

 Similar problems infect most longitudinal claims about secure children, for example, that they have more positive and fewer negative peer reactions and establish more and better friendships.
 The possibility that infants are competent in peer-groups before by nine months of age (before attachments have formed) has never been investigated in attachment research, though such competence is now proven.
-Few if any rigorous studies which control for social background variables of the children it compares show even week association between early experience and a comprehensive measure of social functioning in early adulthood but, if we ignore social background, early experience may seem to predicts early childhood representations of relationships, which in turn may be held to correlate with later self and relationship representations and social behaviour.
+Few if any rigorous studies which control for social background variables of the children it compares show even weak association between early experience and a comprehensive measure of social functioning in early adulthood but, if we ignore social background, early experience may seem to predict early childhood representations of relationships, which in turn may be held to correlate with later self and relationship representations and social behaviour.

 In like fashion, some studies have been claimed to show that infants with a high-risk for Autism Spectrum Disorders (ASD) may express attachment security differently from infants with a low-risk for ASD.
 On lie grounds, behavioural problems and social competence in insecure children may be said to increase or decline with deterioration or improvement in quality of parenting and the degree of risk in the family environment.